-I can’t think of a better way to kick off a Tuesday morning than with a post about coffee!
-Starting my day with a cup or two is a favorite ritual.
-On most days, I wake up at least an hour before the kids, to enjoy quiet time with a mug in hand!
-(For more details on my morning routine see this post!)
+Starting my day with a cup or two of coffee is a favorite ritual.
+On most days, I wake up an hour before the kids, to enjoy quiet time with a mug in hand!
 I love the flavor so much that I often enjoy decaf in the afternoon or evening on occasion…

 Typically, I take my coffee black.
 But lately, I’m mixing up my coffee routine with Vital Proteins Collagen Peptides and nutpods Dairy-Free Creamer, both of which are Whole30 approved!
 I’ve been drinking one cup per day with these products, adding extra nutrition and flavor to my daily brew.
 There are other ways I incorporate them into my diet, and many great recipes out there as well!